jadekhanh/jadekhanh/README.md

 Welcome to my GitHub page!

-My name is Phuong Khanh Tran, or Jade.
+My name is Jade Tran!

 - 🍄 I am a dedicated and highly motivated recent graduate with a Master of Science in Electrical and Computer Engineering from Boston University, specializing in Data Analytics.